google/sqlcommenter/nodejs/sqlcommenter-nodejs/samples/express-opentelemetry/README.md

 ## Running

-This example reads some environment variables to connect to a Cloud SQL database.
+The examples read some environment variables to connect to a Cloud SQL database.

 - `DBHOST` - The hostname, ip, or path to unix socket directory for Cloud SQL database.
 For example, if you are using Cloud SQL proxy with a unix socket,